kileader/advanced-java-projects/docs/academic-integrity-statement.md

 I looked up alot of javadocs on oracle.
 Jared, Elizabeth, and Simon helped me some on slack.
 Looked up how to use Math.round at: https://www.baeldung.com/java-round-decimal-number

+Project 4:
+I mostly talked with people on the Slack help channel.
+I also looked up alot on tutorialspoint, w3schools, and stackoverflow.